 Making your own fat cake bird feeders is a simple craft activity that kids can easily get involved with.
 Take a look at my homemade bird feeders blog post for a step-by-step guide.
-You can also check out my fun bird feeders post for some variations on shapes.
+You can also check out my easy DIY bird feeders post for some variations on shapes.

 You can extend this activity by encouraging children to monitor their feeders and make a diary of the variety of birds that visit.
 We were so surprised at how many species we had on our doorstep!

 Winter journey stick

 A journey stick is essentially a memento of a nature walk, featuring fallen items collected whilst on the walk – no picking from plants!
 These might be leaves, twigs, flowers, berries, feathers or anything else natural that you find along the way.

 Younger children can use a rectangular piece of cardboard with *double sided tape attached to secure items to the card.
 Older children can make a journey stick the traditional way, by choosing a stick and attaching items to it using *string or wool.
 It’s a very simple nature craft requiring very little preparation, and you can build it into any outdoor exploration.
 I love the idea of making journey sticks from each season and getting children to compare what nature has to offer at different times of year.

 If you’re crafting in the run-up to Christmas, pine cones are fantastic for creating lovely homemade decorations.
 You could go on a nature hunt to find your pine cones, or they’re easy to pick up from craft suppliers *online.

 Grow your own for kids: sow winter salad

 Children love sowing seeds and watching them grow, and you can still get them planting in winter if you choose the right seeds.